arkanelinux/docs.arkanelinux.org/docs/arkdep/arkdep.md

 ```

 ## Rolling back deployments
 Older deployments can always be booted in to using their systemd-boot bootloader entries.

-Permanently rolling back to another image is done by manually calling systemd-boot's `bootctl` to set a specific config located in `/boot/loader/entries` as the default through EFI variables which are read by systemd-boot.
+If an update fails the system will automatically fall back after 3 failed boots to a known good deployment.

 ```console
 sudo bootctl set-default aaabbbccc